 This is, according to me, the most common phrase in Bengali.
 It’s like expressing disgust or annoyance when something does not go in the way you planned.
 For example, when you can’t fit into that beautiful dress any longer because you have put on some Kgs or when your eyeliner doesn’t match in both your eyes.
 That extremely annoying feeling is expressed by saying Dhur in Bengali.

-This is a phrase that does not have any near English translation.
+This is a phrase that does not have any near-English translation.
 Some confuse it as being angry but it is not quite the feeling of anger.
-If I try to explain, it’s a feeling of anger, resentment and hurt.
+If I try to explain, it’s a feeling of anger, resentment, and hurt.
 It’s the kind of feeling when you are going through all of these emotions.
-Like. for instance, your spouse or friend said something about you or spilt one of your secrets that wasn’t meant to go out.
+Like. for instance, your spouse or friend said something about you or spilled one of your secrets that wasn’t meant to go out.
 It’s not harmful but just a casual one.
 It is precisely at this moment that you encounter obhiman.